Date: 23 May 2014. How to Access Galley

 by the inability to leave a flat surface empty without putting

-the inside of lockers.
+the inside of my lockers.

 Above, Flat-Surface-Itis displayed.
 My dinette